 The county relies largely on property taxes, which are tied to property values, and officials see flat revenues – modest growth in Eastern Jackson County offsetiing declines in Kansas City – as a long-term trend for county finances.

 To Sanders, that presents two issues: First, how to adjust to limited funds even as costs – everything from people to paperclips – rise steadly over time.
 The second, he said, is to look at what can be done to change that long-term, stagnant trend.
 Sanders says experts advise the same thing he’s advocated for years.

-Page 2 of 2 - “They think mass transit is a game changer for Jackson County,” he said.
+“They think mass transit is a game changer for Jackson County,” he said.